Christian Bale: Continued critical success (2013–2019)

-In the 2016 historical drama The Promise, set during the Armenian Genocide, he played an American journalist who becomes involved in a love triangle with a woman, played by Charlotte Le Bon, and an Armenian medical student, played by Oscar Isaac.
+In the 2016 historical drama The Promise, set during the Armenian genocide, he played an American journalist who becomes involved in a love triangle with a woman, played by Charlotte Le Bon, and an Armenian medical student, played by Oscar Isaac.
 Critics disapproved of the film, which accrued a $102 million loss.
 Reviewing the film for The New York Times, Jeannette Catsoulis wrote that Bale appeared "muffled and indistinct".
+About the film, Bale says, “It’s got to be a larger conversation because it has to be relevant today… often the violators get away with impunity.
+But it’s such an important part of modern history, so tragic, so barbaric.”
 In Cooper's 2017 film Hostiles, Bale starred as a US Army officer escorting a gravely ill Cheyenne war chief and his family back to their home in Montana.
 He calls the film "a western with brutal, modern-day resonance" and his character "a bigoted and hate-filled man".
 Bale learned the Cheyenne language while working on the film.
 Empire critic Dan Jolin considered his performance striking and one of the strongest of his career.
 In 2018, Bale voiced Bagheera in the adventure film Mowgli: Legend of the Jungle.
 Rolling Stone's David Fear wrote that his voice work and that of Andy Serkis, who directed the film, "bring the soul as well as sound and fury".

-Recent career (2018–present)

 For the 2018 biographical comedy drama Vice, written and directed by Adam McKay, Bale underwent a major body transformation once again, as he gained over 40 lb and shaved his head to portray US Vice President Dick Cheney.
 He described Cheney, who is reckoned the most influential and loathed vice president in US history, as "quiet and secretive".
 The film reunited Bale with Amy Adams, with whom he had co-starred in The Fighter and American Hustle.
 It received positive reviews, and The Guardian's Peter Bradshaw commended Bale's "terrifically and in fact rather scarily plausible" Cheney impersonation.
 Lauded by critics, the performance won Bale the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and garnered him an Academy Award nomination.
 During his acceptance speech at the 76th Golden Globe Awards, Bale thanked Satan for inspiring his Cheney portrayal, which elicited a response from Cheney's daughter and US Representative Liz Cheney, who stated that Bale ruined his opportunity to play "a real superhero".

-Bale then portrayed sports car racing driver Ken Miles in the 2019 sports drama Ford v Ferrari, for which he lost 70 lb after playing Cheney.
-Directed by James Mangold, the film follows Miles and automotive designer Carroll Shelby, played by Matt Damon, in events surrounding the 1966 24 Hours of Le Mans race.
+Bale portrayed the sports car racing driver Ken Miles in the 2019 sports drama Ford v Ferrari, for which he lost 70 lb after playing Cheney.
+Directed by James Mangold, the film follows Miles and the automotive designer Carroll Shelby, played by Matt Damon, in events surrounding the 1966 24 Hours of Le Mans race.
 The role earned Bale a fifth Golden Globe Award nomination.
 While promoting the film, he said he would no longer go through weight fluctuations for roles.